5 financial lessons kids won't learn in school

 4. Introduce research with a supermarket challenge

-Next time you're in the grocery store, challenge your children to look for some of the other products that soda companies own.
+Next time you're in the grocery store, challenge your kids to look for some of the other products that soda companies own.
 Remind them of your earlier conversation and take them to the juice and water aisles.
 This challenge becomes a scavenger hunt as your kids look at water and juice labels and find products owned by soda companies.

 Now they're beginning to practice the research process that is key to successful investing.
-It's rare to find a company these days that does only one thing.
+It's rare to find a company these days that only does one thing.
 A supermarket scavenger hunt can help them understand that concept in a fun way.

 5. Make the abstract real

-You can take the learning one step further by opening an account for your child.
 There are many different types of accounts for kids.
 Consider opening one, and investing in a mix of companies, including some that your child finds interesting.
 As the company announces a new product, makes news or the stock moves, you can build on what you started.
 Answer their questions, come up with ways to keep moving the conversation and the learning forward.

 Enjoy the journey of helping your kids to understand the complex subject of investing by showing them how it connects to their world.
 They'll be that much more prepared for their future.